theNBS/ng2-adsk-forge-viewer/projects/ng2-adsk-forge-viewer/README_dev.md

 ## Build

 Run `ng build ng2-adsk-forge-viewer` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## Publishing

-After building your library with `ng build ng2-adsk-forge-viewer`, go to the dist folder `cd dist/ng2-adsk-forge-viewer` and run `npm publish`.
+After building your library with `ng build --prod ng2-adsk-forge-viewer`, go to the dist folder `cd dist/ng2-adsk-forge-viewer` and run `npm publish`.

 ## Running unit tests